 3. Take Regular Breaks Throughout the Day

-“Powering through” may seem optimal, but research shows that most people perform better when they build breaks into their schedule.
+“Powering through” may seem optimal, but research shows most people perform better when they build breaks into their schedule.
 We all need time to recharge.
-Consider trying the Pomodoro technique, where you set a 25-minute timer and then take a 5-minute break.
+Consider trying the Pomodoro technique, where you set a 25-minute timer and then take a five-minute break.
 After four intervals, take a more extended 20-30 minute break.

 4. Practice Meditation